 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for TPG Telecom is:
+So, based on the above formula, the ROE for Finning International is:

-As a next step, we compared TPG Telecom's net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 11%.
+As a next step, we compared Finning International's net income growth with the industry and found that the company has a similar growth figure when compared with the industry average growth rate of 21% in the same period.

-Is TPG Telecom Making Efficient Use Of Its Profits?
+Is Finning International Making Efficient Use Of Its Profits?

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.